-Notice on Mobile Game Publishing Service Management
+Notice On Mobile Game Publishing Service Management

 In order to further regulate the management order of mobile game publishing services and improve the efficiency of mobile game acceptance and approval, in accordance with the “Publication Management Regulations”, “Regulations for the Management of Online Publishing Services” and related management regulations, the relevant matters are now notified as follows:

-1. The mobile game referred to in this notice refers to game works that use mobile smart terminals such as mobile phones as the carrier and are available for download by the public through the information network or online interactive use.
+1. The mobile game referred to in this notice refers to game works that use mobile smart devices, such as mobile phones, as the carrier and are available for download by the public through the internet or to play directly online.

-The mobile game publishing service referred to in this notice refers to the act of providing online publishing operation services such as downloading or online interactive use of mobile games to the public through an information network.
+The mobile game publishing service referred to in this notice refers to the act of providing online publishing operation services such as downloading or online play of mobile games to the public through an information network.

-The game publishing service unit referred to in this notice refers to an online publishing service unit that has obtained the State Press, Publication, Radio, Film and Television Administration’s online publishing service license and has a game publishing business scope.
+The game publishing service unit referred to in this notice refers to an online game publisher that has obtained the State Press, Publication, Radio, Film and Television Administration’s online publishing service license and has a game publishing business scope.

-2. The game publishing service unit is responsible for mobile game content review, publication declaration, and game publication number application.
+2. The game publishing service unit is responsible for mobile game content review, publication declaration, and game registration number application.

-Application for publication does not involve political, military, ethnic, religious and other themes, and there is no storyline or simple elimination, parkour, flight, chess, card, puzzle, sports, music and dance and other leisure Puzzle-made domestic mobile games shall be handled in accordance with the following requirements:
+Assuming the game for publication does not involve political, military, ethnic, religious and other themes, and there is no storyline; then simple elimination, parkour, flight, chess, card, puzzle, sports, rhythm, and other leisure puzzle-type domestic mobile games shall be handled according to the following requirements:

 (2) The provincial publishing administrative department shall complete the following tasks within 5 working days after receiving the application materials: 1.
 Review the completeness and accuracy of the application materials.
-2. If it meets the requirements, one application material and the review opinions of the provincial publishing administrative department shall be reported to the State Administration of Press, Publication, Radio, Film and Television, and the other shall be archived by the provincial publishing administrative department.
+2. If it meets the requirements, one copy of the application material and the review opinions of the provincial publishing administrative department shall be reported to the State Administration of Press, Publication, Radio, Film and Television, and the other shall be archived by the provincial publishing administrative department.
 3. If the requirements are not met, the application materials shall be returned to the applicant and the reasons shall be stated in writing.

 (3) The State Administration of Press, Publication, Radio, Film and Television shall, within 10 working days of receiving the materials submitted by the provincial administrative department of publishing, make a decision on whether to approve it, and notify the provincial administrative department of publishing.
 The provincial publishing administrative department shall notify the game publishing service unit within 3 working days after receiving the approval of the State Administration of Press, Publication, Radio, Film and Television.

 (4) After the game publishing service unit obtains the approved document, it shall organize the online publishing operation of the game in accordance with the requirements of the approved document, and report the online publishing operation in writing to the provincial competent administrative department of publishing within 7 working days after the online publishing operation of the game.
-Time, downloadable address, number of operating agencies, the name of the main operating agency, and whether it is open for recharge and other publishing operations; if the online publishing operation is still not available for 20 working days after the scheduled online publishing operation time, the local publishing administrative department in charge should be promptly reported Give reasons in writing.
+Time, downloadable address, number of operating agencies, the name of the main operating agency, and whether it is open for recharge and other publishing operations; if the online publishing operation is still not available for 20 working days after the scheduled online publishing operation time, the local publishing administrative department in charge should promptly report the reasons in writing.

 4. To apply for the publication of domestic mobile games that are not within the scope of Article 3 of this notice, in accordance with the “Notice on Further Regulating the Publication of Application Materials for Authorized Internet Game Works and Electronic Game Publications by Overseas Copyright Owners” (Xinguang Office Letter [2014] 111 No. (hereinafter referred to as the “Specification Notice”) and the “Notice on Initiating the Real-name Verification of Online Game Prevention Addiction” (Xindelian [2011] No. 10), among which the application materials listed in Appendix 1 of the “Notification Notice” Items (2) to (6) in the middle of China were changed to submit the Application Form for Publishing Domestic Mobile Game Works.